sikopet/blog/posts/splunk.md

 packaged sets of configuration.

 * Apps - generally offer user interface
-* TAs - generally enable digesting of particular type of data
+* Add-ons - generally enable digesting of particular type of data

-Search is the default App.
+"Search" is the default App.

 Instance types
 --------------